szilvia-csernus/map-game/README.md

 ## Scores

-After 10 countries were chosen, the score gets displayed.
+After 10 countries have been chosen, the score is displayed.
 For the first time, this is all the feedback the user is given but from the second round on, a `View your best scores here` button appears which can be clicked to display the user's best scores.
-The scores are stored in localStorage, so if the localStorage gets cleared, the highest scores will be lost.
+The scores are stored in localStorage, so if the localStorage gets cleared, the highest scores would be lost.
 <br><br>

 ![your-score](readme-images/your-score.jpeg)